ldbc/ldbc_snb_datagen_hadoop/README.md

 :warning: There are two different versions of the Datagen:

-* The Hadoop-based variant (stored in this repository) generates the Interactive SF0.1 to SF1000 data sets.
+* The Hadoop-based variant (managed in this repository) generates the Interactive SF0.1 to SF1000 data sets.
+These are used for the SNB Interactive v1 workload.
-* Use the [Spark-based Datagen](https://github.com/ldbc/ldbc_snb_datagen/) for the Business Intelligence (BI) workload and for the Interactive workload's larger data sets (support coming in 2022).
+* Use the [Spark-based Datagen](https://github.com/ldbc/ldbc_snb_datagen/) for the Business Intelligence (BI) workload and for the Interactive v2 workload.

 The LDBC SNB Data Generator (Datagen) is responsible for providing the datasets used by all the LDBC benchmarks.
 This data generator is designed to produce directed labelled graphs that mimic the characteristics of those graphs of real data.
 A detailed description of the schema produced by Datagen, as well as the format of the output files, can be found in the latest version of official [LDBC SNB specification document](https://github.com/ldbc/ldbc_snb_docs).